 e.
 Committee on Nominations.
 The Committee on Nominations consists of six individual members of the Association, each serving a two-year term.
 Each year, with the consent of the Board of Directors, one member of the committee will be appointed by the President-Elect, one member will be appointed by the Council of Chapters, and one member will be appointed by the Council of Sections.
 The committee will make nominations for offices as provided in Article V, Section 1.
 No member may serve on the committee for two full terms in succession or be a current member of the Board of Directors.
 Members of the committee are not eligible for nomination by the committee.

 f.
 Committee on Fellows.
 The Committee on Fellows shall consist of nine Fellows, three of whom shall be designated by the President-Elect for a term of three years.
 No Fellow may serve on the Committee for more than one full terms.
 A member of the Committee with longest continuous service shall serve be designated as chair for a one-year term by the President-Elect.
 The Committee shall elect Fellows in accordance with Article I, Section 5.

 g.
 Committee on Publications.
-A Committee on Publications shall be constituted as described in Article X.
+The Committee on Publications is constituted as described in Article X.

-7. Ad hoc Committees.
-The life of an Ad hoc Committee may not exceed one year without a review for its need by the Board of Directors.
+9. Ad hoc Committees.
+The life of an ad hoc committee must not exceed one year without a review for its need by the Board of Directors.